 The third story was about both humanity and inhumanity at the southern border- the beautiful humanity of asylum seekers and those who volunteer to give aid and comfort to these new arrivals, and the inhumanity of treatment given to asylum seekers by the United States.

 This next story moves to Afghanistan.
 It’s about a couple who came to the U.S. because the husband had been targeted by the Taliban as a result of his work as a translator/interpreter in support of the U.S. Army.
 The United States offers Special Immigrant Visas for people in Afghanistan and Iraq who provide these services.
 Technically they are immigrants rather than refugees.

 This story also continues what I saw at the southern border- the humanity of Americans who care for and support immigrants and refugees.
 In this case, it’s an American family that goes beyond offering aid and comfort- they have taken a family of immigrants into their life.
-It’s easy to miss that there is a lot of American humanity towards immigrants and refugees and this story makes it so clear- in fact, this humanity found me!!
+It’s easy to miss that there is a lot of American humanity towards immigrants and refugees and this is the story within the story- the hidden gem!